About the Fishery

-Probably the river first became subject to closer scrutiny from the wider trout fishing community in the 1920s when American Author, Zane Grey wrote his Fishing Eldorado book on the big game fishing in NZ’s Bay of Islands and trout fishing on the Tongariro River where he camped.
+Probably the river first became subject to closer scrutiny from the wider trout fishing community in the 1920s when American Author, Zane Grey wrote his Fishing Eldorado book on fishing in NZ’s and trout fishing on the Tongariro River where he camped.
 Since then it has featured in many books and publications and more recently in videos and DVDs.

 Even some of the Pools are named after the British Royal Family (Duchess Pool).
 The procession of anglers includes the Royals, Presidents, and celebrities (?).
 It is a rare day on the river when you do not find several overseas anglers.
 The region is particularly popular with Australian and American fishos.

 When the physical environmental characteristics are combined you will appreciate that the Tongariro is a world class trout fishery.
 At TRM we are reminded of this every week when international anglers stay and enjoy this wonderful natural fishery.
 It is a miracle it has survived colonial civilisation and development such as hydro electricity schemes and there is now appropriate awareness as to its unique values and heritage with suitable management processes and controls in place to ensure it will continue beyond the 21st century.